r0b0s/akhil_r_portfolio/README.md

 # akhil_r_portfolio
  This is a portfolio website for Akhil Raveendran.

-The basic portfolio details include, as shown below,
+The basic portfolio details, as shown below,

 ---